3 Leading Job Sectors in West Virginia With Great Outlooks

-- From 2012 to 2022, more than 23,000 new jobs in health care and social assistance could be generated across West Virginia—a rise of about 33.5 percent over that decade.**
+- WorkForce West Virginia says that from 2012 to 2022, more than 23,000 new jobs in health care and social assistance could be generated across the state—a rise of about 33.5 percent over that decade.

 - In many of the state's cities, health care organizations are among the top employers.
-For instance, a lot of Charleston area residents benefit from being employed in the nation's 78th-largest community health system.*** And in the Huntington area, at least seven of the top 25 employers are related to health care.†
+For instance, a lot of Charleston area residents benefit from being employed in what the Charleston Area Alliance says is the nation's 78th-largest community health system.
+And in the Huntington area, at least seven of the top 25 employers are related to health care.

 2. Technical Services